lblod/mu-python-ml-fastapi-template/README.md

 Template for [mu.semte.ch](http://mu.semte.ch)-microservices written in Python3.
 Based on the [FastAPI](https://fastapi.tiangolo.com/)-framework.

+## Motivation Behind the Fork
+The primary motivation for this fork is the heavy nature of the ML packages (mainly PyTorch and TensorFlow).
+Reusing this image across different systems can be highly efficient.
+Additionally, transitioning to FastAPI allows for better handling of concurrency and asynchronous processing of requests, which is crucial for performance and scalability.

 ## Quickstart

 Create a `Dockerfile` which extends the `svercoutere/mu-python-ml`-image and set a maintainer.